Clarity-Digital-Twin/brain-go-brrr/TUEV_IMPLEMENTATION_SPEC.md

 - "Each patch has a time length of d = 64" → 1024/64 = 16 patches (integer required)
 - Same as TUAB implementation (verified working)

+**Window Overlap**:
+- **50% overlap** (2-second step) to increase coverage of brief events
+- Helps catch spikes that might fall on window boundaries
+- Trade-off: 2x more windows to process, but better event detection

 **Current Implementation**:
 - Already using 1024 in `train_tuev.py` line 118
 - Cache builder expects 1024 samples